tsaonehh/my-coffee-app/README.md

 as well because that's very important to me.
 Afterall we taste with our eyes first.
+I will also include some reviews so you know where to get the best of the best.
-This app also makes use of multiple pages and navbars which always make an app to look more sophisticated.
+This app also makes use of
+multiple pages and navbars which always make an app to look more sophisticated.
 This is also for all coffee lovers out there.